arlusf/espdiff.sh/README.md

 **A contemporary take on diff, the terminal control sequence and shell scripting in color**

+operate in situ on limited resource systems or within restrictive environments

 need to know when it's time to wrap it up and archive an interim version?

-operate in situ on limited resource systems or within restricted environments

 something amiss? quickly see which file contains spurious punctuation